 Seminar #3: Building a Project Budget and Sustainability Plan

 Learn how to: (1) construct and justify a detailed proposal budget based on the program/project plan; (2) identify funding gaps and draft a Sustainability Plan; (3) complete online budget forms; (4) prepare and upload required attachments; and (5) get ready for grant reporting.

 Topics: Sustainability Issues; Resource Grid to Identify Funding Gaps; Finding In-Kind and Community Resources using Discover Total Resources (Mellon Financial Corporation, 2000); Constructing a Common Grant Proposal Budget from the Gantt Chart; Including the Value of Volunteer Time and In-Kind Contributions in Proposal Budgets; Budget Justification Format; Sample Common Grant Proposal and Budget; Required Attachments; Online Submission Process; Post-Award Prep and Grant Reporting; 20 Tips and Strategies to Improve Proposal Success

-Katherine is the course developer and topics from the APW Series are also available as an agency in-service with proposal coaching, conference or webinar presentation by calling the Grants Hotline (412) 414-2251.
+Katherine is the course developer and topics from the APW Series are also available as an agency-based training combined with proposal coaching, and conference and/or webinar presentation.
+Please send a message on our Contact page for more information.

 >GPA Approved Trainer – Learning Objectives